isabella232/win32-pr.es-es/desktop-src/uxguide/text-ui.md

 **Subrayado**

 -   No use, excepto los vínculos.
--   No use para énfasis.
+-   No use como énfasis.
 Use cursiva en su lugar.

 ### <a name="punctuation&quot;></a>Signos de puntuación